tjmora/ts-range-types/README.md

 ### `FloatRange<Min, Max, DecimalPlaces>`

-This is supposed to be the number literal version for `StringFloatRange<Min, Max, DecimalPlaces>` but it doesn't work.
-The type is defined in the source code in the event that it works in the future.
-Typescript seems to have a hard time inferring custom types from float numbers.
+> **_NOTE:_** This is supposed to be the number literal version for
+> `StringFloatRange<Min, Max, DecimalPlaces>` but it doesn't work.
+The type is defined in the
+> source code in the event that it works in the future.
+Typescript seems to have a hard time
-In the meantime, just use `StringFloatRange<Min, Max, DecimalPlaces>`.
+> inferring custom types from float numbers.
+In the meantime, just use
+> `StringFloatRange<Min, Max, DecimalPlaces>`.

 ## Contributing